About the course

 - Putting it all into practice

-Project Managers, Business Analysts, Product Owners, Developers, Testers, and other involved team members.
+Project Managers, Business Analysts, Product Owners, Developers, Testers, and anyone involved with an Agile team.

-Delegates will ideally be aware of the processes involved in capturing user reequirements, and key aspects of project development and management.
-If not, we can help with that too!
+Delegates will ideally be aware of the processes involved in capturing user requirements, and the fundamentals of project management.
+If not, we can help with that too - let us know what stage you're at in your journey and we can design a workshop that takes your current skills into account.

 Introducing Agile